britram/rains-prototype/draft-trammell-rains-protocol.md

 of the context for which the Zone is valid.
 Both the authority-part and the context-part MUST end with a '.'.
 See {{assertion-context}}

-The contents of the Zone are contained in the values of the shards (19) or assertions (20) key.
-The value of the shards key is a CBOR array of Shards as defined in {{shards}}.
-The value of the assertions key is a CBOR array of Singular Assertions as defined in {{singular-assertions}}.
-A Zone may either be organized into Shards, in which case the Shards within the Zone must cover the entire lexicographic space of subject names within the Zone, or it may be organized as Singular Assertions.
+The value of the assertions (20) key is a CBOR array of Singular Assertions as defined in {{singular-assertions}}.
+The CBOR array contains all Singular Assertions of this zone and context and they MUST be sorted (see {{c14n}}).

-Within the shards array, if present, the contained Shards MUST be sorted in lexicographic order by shard range start.
-Within the assertions array, if present, the contained Singular Assertions MUST be sorted in lexicographic order by subject name.

 ### P-Shards {#p-shards}